 Location Period Land area (sq m)

 Facility 1

 Intersection of Beiyuan Road and

 East Outer Ring Road, Shanxian 50 years (expiring on 5 Sep 2056) 162,087

-Intersection of Beiyuan Road and
+Intersection of Beiyuan Road and or years (expiring on a cop 2000) 102,007

 East Outer Ring Road, Shanxian 50 years (expiring on 31 Oct 2059) 89,109

 Intersection of Beiyuan Road and

 East Outer Ring Road, Shanxian NA (1) 110,514

-Intersection of Beiyuan Road and N I A (1) 45.407
+Intersection of Beiyuan Road and East Outer Ring Road, Shanxian NA (1) 4E 107

-East Outer Ring Road, Shanxian NA (1) 45,187
+East Outer hing hoad, Sharixian NA (7) 45,187 406,897

-406,897
+400,001

-Facility 0
+Facility 2

-Facility 2 Pin Hai Faanamia Davalanment Araa, Waifana 50 years (expiring on 13 Mar 2061) 197 959
+Bin Hai Economic Development Area, Weifang 50 years (expiring on 13 Mar 2061) 187,852

-Bin Hai Economic Development Area, Weifang 50 years (expiring on 13 iviai 2001) 187,852
+Birrial Loonornio Bovolopmone, troa, vvoltarig co yours (oxpiring on to mar 2001) 101,002

 Facility 3

 Zhuji County, Changjiang Road North, Chenji,

 Dingtao 50 years (expiring on 2 Sep 2064) 59,942

-Zhuji County, Changjiang Road North, Chenji, 50 y 50 0 (60 pm mg 50 = 50 p = 50 m)
+Zhuji County, Changjiang Road North, Chenji, N I A (2) 100 705

 Dingtao NA (2) 126,725

 186,667

 Facility 4

 Economic and Technological Development Zone,

 Shanxian 50 years (expiring on 26 Dec 2063) 46,175

-Economic and Technological Development Zone,
+Economic and Technological Development Zone, , ,

 Shanxian NA (3) 80,492

 126,667

-Facility 5 05 (2.2112 00.010
+Facility 5

 Fulong Lake, Fugang Village, Shanxian 35 years (expiring on 7 Sep 2050) 33,618

-- The land for Facility 1 is where Shandong Sunsine Chemical Co., Ltd's ("Shandong Sunsine") chemical factories are built.
-(1) However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
-Shandong Sunsine has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - The land for Facility 3 is where Shandong Sheng Tao Chemical Co., Ltd's ("Shandong Sheng Tao") factory is built.
-However, its (2)full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
-Shandong Shengtao has obtained construction permission from the local authority of Dingtao County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - The land for Facility 4 is where Shanxian Guangshun Heating Co., Ltd's ("Guangshun") factory is built.
+- (1) The land for Facility 1 is where Shandong Sunsine Chemical Co., Ltd's ("Shandong Sunsine") chemical factories are built.
+However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
+Shandong Sunsine has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - (2) The land for Facility 3 is where Shandong Sheng Tao Chemical Co., Ltd's ("Shandong Sheng Tao") factory is built.
+However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
+Shandong Shengtao has obtained construction permission from the local authority of Dingtao County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements. - (3) The land for Facility 4 is where Shanxian Guangshun Heating Co., Ltd's ("Guangshun") factory is built.
 However, its full rights to the properties (comprising building and land) is subject to the grant of the land use rights for the land on which the buildings are erected.
 Guangshun has obtained construction permission from the local authority of Shanxian County in prior financial year but has yet to receive the land use rights certificates as at the date of authorisation of these financial statements.